ikkai-r/CCAPDEV-MCOP2/README.md

 ```

 ## Setup
 Open your command prompt and navigate to the directory where you downloaded it.
-At the root of the folder, type the following to launch your local NodeJS server.
+At the root folder, type the following to launch your local NodeJS server.
 ```bash
 npm start
 ```